seinecle/nocodefunctions-web-app/README.md

 - [highlight text with css](https://nocodefunctions.com/highlighter/highlight_word_in_context.html)

 ### 2. no registration
 There is no login asked and no installation.
-Just use the functions.
+No credit card required.
 The aim is to make it as easy and seamless as possible for you to work.

 ### 3. no code